 This syndrome is extremely rare, but it may be considered as a cause when a person has severe or repeated peptic ulcers.

-It is possible that the main title of the report Hepatic Encephalopathy is not the name you expected.
+It is possible that the main title of the report Hirschsprung's Disease is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.